truonganhtuan2002/labelImg_TuanTuan/README.rst

 2. Click 'Change default saved annotation folder' in Menu/File
 3. Click 'Open Dir'
 4. Click 'Create RectBox'
-5. Click and release left mouse to select a region to annotate the rect box and set its orientation
+5. Click and release left mouse button to select a region to annotate the rect box and set its orientation
-6. You can use right mouse to drag the rect box to copy or move it
+6. You can use right mouse button to drag the rect box to copy or move it.
+To rotate drag using right mouse button from box vertices (red dots).

 The annotation will be saved to the folder you specify.